Trumpchi GS4

 The Trumpchi GS4 is a compact SUV of the late-2010s produced by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.

 The first generation was launched in 2015, and was available as a gasoline variant, a plug-in hybrid electric variant and a pure electric variant.
 The plug-in hybrid electric variant was sold by the GAC Mitsubishi joint venture under the Eupheme brand as the Eupheme PHEV, and by GAC Honda joint venture under the GAC Honda brand as the Shirui PHEV.
 Both variants feature restyled front and rear end designs while still wears the GAC badge.
 The pure electric version was rebadged by the GAC Toyota joint venture under the Leahead brand as the Leahead ix4.

 The second generation was launched in 2019, and was offered as a regular SUV bodystyle and a fastback SUV called the GS4 Coupe.

 The third generation launched in 2024 as GS4 Max, a redesigned variant of Emkoo, replacing the second generation of GS4 and GS4 Plus.

+The fourth generation was launched in 2026, being essentially a redesigned variant of i60, replacing the third generation of GS4.